 Regular blog readers will be aware that I like to have a little spooky fun at this time of year.
-Scotland’s distilleries are the backdrop to many strange and fascinating tales and one legend concerning Deanston distillery took me completely by surprise, linking it with one of Scotland’s most infamous murder trials.
+Scotland’s distilleries are the backdrop to many strange and fascinating tales and one legend concerning Deanston distillery took me completely by surprise.
+The grim tale linked this charming distillery with one of Scotland’s most infamous murder trials.

 Living in the city at this time were two Irishmen by the names of William Burke and William Hare.
 When a lodger staying with William Burke passed away in his sleep before paying his bill, the enraged Burke consulted with his friend before the two decided to sell the body.
 They did business with Dr Robert Knox, a leading anatomist and fellow of the Royal College of Surgeons.
 At the conclusion of business the men were told that the university would be glad to see them again, should another situation arise.